 Mounted Thule Roof Rack

 The Thule jeep wrangler roof rack doesn’t look bad and feels sturdy.
 With everything is connected and sized well removal and re-installation is a snap.

 We’ve had the roof rack for a while now, and it has been effortless to add and remove.
 Just takes a couple of minutes to lift over the vehicle and re-attach to gutters.

 The Thule Aeroblade bars and a universal mounting system capable of carrier many Thule and 3rd party roof rack components.
 This includes J-Bars – Great for carrying Kayaks to Bike Mounts, Roof Top Carriers for Skiing and Luggage and many other accessories.

 Installing the Jeep Wrangler roof rack wasn’t too difficult or time-consuming.
-The most laborious part was getting the feet attached to the Aeroblade and adjusting them for the right dimension across the roof.
+The most difficult part was getting the feet attached to the Aeroblade and adjusting them for the right dimension across the roof.

 Be sure to keep your bars within load limits.
 Thule Recommends 165 lb max load and Jeep has no real stance on roof racks.